Devin Hester

 Devin Devorris Hester Sr. (born November 4, 1982) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+As the only primary return specialist to be enshrined in the Pro Football Hall of Fame, he is widely considered to be the greatest return specialist of all time.

-He is widely regarded as the greatest return specialist in NFL history, and was the first and only player to return the opening kick of the Super Bowl back for a touchdown.
-He was drafted by the Chicago Bears in the second round of the 2006 NFL Draft.
-He played college football at Miami, where he was the first player in the university's recent history to play in all three phases of American football: offense, defense and special teams.
-In addition to Chicago, Hester also played for the Atlanta Falcons, Baltimore Ravens and Seattle Seahawks over his 11-season NFL career.
+He played college football for the Miami Hurricanes, where he was the first player in the university's recent history to play in all three phases of American football: offense, defense and special teams.
+He was selected by the Chicago Bears in the second round of the 2006 NFL draft.
+Hester also played for the Atlanta Falcons, the Baltimore Ravens and the Seattle Seahawks over his 11-season NFL career.
+He is also the only player to return the opening kick of a Super Bowl for a touchdown.
+Hester was selected to the NFL All-Decade Team for both the 2000s and 2010s.

-Originally drafted as a cornerback, Hester quickly made an impact as a kick returner, and later became a wide receiver.
-He holds the NFL record for most all-time return touchdowns (punt and kickoff combined) and most all-time punt return touchdowns.
+Originally drafted as a cornerback, Hester quickly made an impact as a kick and punt returner, and later became a wide receiver.
+He holds the NFL record for most all-time return touchdowns—punt and kickoff combined—and most all-time punt return touchdowns.
+He was inducted into the Pro Football Hall of Fame in 2024 after being a finalist in 2022 and 2023.

-Early years
+Early life

 Devin Hester was born to Juanita Brown and Lenorris Hester Sr. in Riviera Beach, Florida.
 His parents separated when he was a toddler.
-Before he became a teenager, his mother was severely injured in a car accident, while his father died of cancer two years later.
+Before he became a teenager, his mother was severely injured in a car accident, while his father died of complications from AIDS two years later.
 His step-father, Derrick Brown, and brother, Lenorris Jr., helped Hester escape his depression and rebuild his life by introducing him to football.
-He soon returned to his normal life and began to excel in sports and academics.
+He soon returned to his normal life and began to excel in sports.

 During his youth, Hester enjoyed following the Dallas Cowboys.
 He especially idolized Deion Sanders, Emmitt Smith, and Michael Irvin.
 He was also a fan of the Chicago Bulls during the Michael Jordan and Phil Jackson era.
 Fred Taylor of the University of Florida was Hester's favorite athlete.
 In addition to football, he also enjoyed playing soccer and following baseball.

-High school career
+High school

 Hester attended first Palm Beach Gardens High, then on to Suncoast High School, where he played football as a cornerback, wide receiver, return specialist, and running back.
 He earned recognition from SuperPrep.com as the top high school prospect in Florida and Parade, who named Hester onto their All-American team.
 Hester also participated in the 2002 CaliFlorida Bowl, where he returned a kick for an 80-yard touchdown.
 His success prompted his teammates to nickname him "Sugar Foot".

 Considered a five-star recruit by Rivals.com, Hester was listed as the second best cornerback in the nation in 2002.